Sec-Soup/Python-ToolBox/zip-crack/README.md

 The passwords.txt file that is a companion to this script is spefically designed for crimeware variants such as BokBot, Valak, Ursnif, and Dridex that are often delivered as ZIP archives.

 Original zip-crack_v1 version is provided as it is faster if the regex method is unnecessary.
+The regex in v2 script will need to be modified for the particular use-case.

 # Dependency:
 Python3